ausbin/astro/README.md

    simulator, and libdw, used to parse [DWARF][5] debug symbols in the student ELF (for backtraces)

-To try out the sample assignment, first build the astro library.
-This statically links Unicorn and elfutils together with astro simulator code to produce `libastro.o`, which you can distribute with a homework (~4 MiB isn't bad in 2019):
+To try out the sample assignment, first build the dependencies and the astro library with the following commands:

+    $ ./update-deps.sh
     $ make

 Now, to try the example: